rebus-org/Rebus.Msmq.Messaging/README.md

 This means that it might not work as expected.
 Or maybe it does?
 The tests seem to pass.
 All I'm saying is this: USE AT YOUR OWN RISK! 😨

+✨✨✨ October 2024 note: I have now had first-hand experience using the Rebus.Msmq.Messaging library in production systems for almost a year, and there hasn't been any issues with it, whatsoever! ✨✨✨